 It was a hip-hop show for the ages.

-By the time they hit the show's climax -- the one-two-three knockout punch of "Big Pimpin'," "Gold Digger" and "99 Problems" -- Jay was smiling ear-to-ear and 'Ye was bouncing around the stage, in his black leather kilt over black leather pants, like a kid hopped up on too much candy.
+By the time they hit the show's climax – the one-two-three knockout punch of “Big Pimpin',” “Gold Digger” and “99 Problems” – Jay was smiling ear-to-ear and 'Ye was bouncing around the stage, in his black leather kilt over black leather pants, like a kid hopped up on too much candy.
 They were clearly having a good time and were pushing each other to be better, regardless of what hip-hop superstar etiquette may dictate.
 Jay had no problem serving as West's hype man on “Gold Digger,” simply emphasizing West's rhymes, and West seem thrilled to portray the cop in the raucous “99 Problems.”

-Their playfulness was palpable, just like the flame pots so intense you could feel the heat, or the bass so loud it rattled your chest as well as made the massive video screens shake.
-But they also made it clear that this was more than a party.
+Their playfulness was palpable, just like the flame pots so intense you could feel the heat or the bass so loud it rattled your chest, as well as made the massive video screens shake.
+But they also made it clear that there was more to this than a party.

 Exclusive subscription offer